Gerry Harvey: Personal life

 Harvey has two children with his first wife, Lynette.
 He remarried to Katie Page in 1988; they have two children.
 In 1999, Page became the CEO of Harvey Norman.

-In an interview in 2008, he described giving charity to the homeless as "a waste", and said that it was "helping a whole heap of no-hopers to survive for no good reason".
+In an interview in 2008, Harvey described giving charity to the homeless as "a waste", and said that it was "helping a whole heap of no-hopers to survive for no good reason".
 He later claimed the comments were taken out of context and he did give money to homeless charities, among others.

 In 2016, Harvey expressed contempt for what he saw as political uncertainty since John Howard left office, and said the only solution is "to have a dictator like in China".

 Net worth

 In 2014, the Business Review Weekly (BRW) assessed Harvey's net worth at A$1.55 billion; an increase of A$9 million on the 2013 BRW Rich 200 list.
 From 2013 up to and including 2020, the BRW/Financial Review assessed Harvey's wealth as an individual.
 From 2021, the Financial Review assessed the combined net worth of Harvey and Page jointly.
+The most recent review, completed in May 2025, assessed the joint wealth of Harvey and Page as A$3.82 billion, as published in the Financial Review 2025 Rich List.